CtrlK

 Specificity

-Lists multiple specific concrete actions: 'Access registry (DNA, proteins)', 'inventory', 'ELN entries', 'workflows via API', 'build Benchling Apps', 'query Data Warehouse', 'lab data management automation'.
+Lists multiple specific concrete actions: 'Access registry (DNA, proteins)', 'inventory', 'ELN entries', 'workflows via API', 'build Benchling Apps', 'query Data Warehouse', and 'lab data management automation'.
 These are concrete, domain-specific capabilities.

 3 / 3